Faculty Writing Scholars

 Eligibility

-The 2022-2023 Faculty Writing Scholars cohort is open to permanent, full-time faculty of all ranks and types.
+The 2023-2024 Faculty Writing Scholars cohort was open to permanent, full-time faculty of all ranks and types (academic and research).

 Application Process and Timeline